ATNoG/WSGW/README.md

 ## Samples and Examples

-We provide examples of two webpages that subscribe data from sensors (DTH22 and BME280), and the ESP8266 (arduino sketch) code to publish the data.
-The code can be found in samples folder: arduino and webpages respectively.
+We provide some samples and examples.
+Several arduino sketch, webpages and a systemd service can be found [here](samples).
+For more information about the samples, please click [here](samples/README.md)

 ## Authors